dgerabagi/aiascent-dev/prompt.md

 - **Tags:** source material, research, workflow, development process, vibe coding

 ### A46.
 Whisper Transcription Setup Guide
-- **Description:** A technical guide detailing a simple, Docker-based setup for using OpenAI's Whisper to transcribe audio recordings into text for curriculum development.
+- **Description:** A technical guide detailing simple, Docker-based setups for using OpenAI's Whisper to transcribe audio recordings, with options for both NVIDIA GPUs and general-purpose CPUs.
-- **Tags:** guide, setup, whisper, transcription, docker, audio processing
+- **Tags:** guide, setup, whisper, transcription, docker, audio processing, cpu, amd, powershell

 ### A47.
 David Gerabagi Resume (DCE Update)
 - **Description:** An updated version of the curator's resume, reframing the primary project experience around the development of the Data Curation Environment (DCE) and aiascent.dev.